przestaw/java-spring-cinema/README.md

    - *demo_script_2.sh* contains 2 example use case -> Checking prices, listing screening and making reservation
    - *demo_script_extra.sh* contains sdditional features -> adding new movie, new screenings, listing reservations
 - **note**:
-   - I suggest running examples in 1 then 2 order.
+   - I recommend running examples in 1 then 2 order [this way should be 100% correct].
    - All script will provide information about what is happenning, used command, and response.
    - To continue to the next brakpoint press any key.
 3. after running demo send shutdown signal to the spring boot app using CRTL + C